csb324/HangAtBrown/DOING RIGHT NOW.md

-DOING RIGHT NOW: events have subjects based on either topic or user's interests
+DOING RIGHT NOW: event subjects appear in event index

 to-change:
 on event: make time a dropdown & increment by 15